KuduComp/CipherToolkit/README.md

 ###### Simple substitution ciphers, replace 1 by 1
 - Generic version using an alphabet
-- Caesar cipher (shifted alphabet, default 13)
-- Vatsyayana or kamasutra cipher (13 paired letters)
 - Atbash cipher (reversed alphabet)
 - Affine cipher (uses function y = ax + b)
+- Bazeries cipher (split message, reverse chunks and then substitute)
+- Caesar cipher (shifted alphabet, default 13)
 - Ragbaby cipher (more advanced substitution taking into account position)
+- Vatsyayana or kamasutra cipher (13 paired letters)

 ###### Codes (not really ciphers)
+- Base91 code (similar to Base64 or uuencode)
+- Bibi-binary numbers
-- Kenny code
+- Kenny code (as if Kenny from Southpark is talking)
 - Morse code
 - Shadok numbers (funny transcription of numbers based on a French cartoon)
-- Bibi-binary numbers

 ###### Simple substitution ciphers, replace 1 with many
 - Generic version using an array of substitutions
+- Collon cipher (a variant on Polybius)
 - Fractionated morse cipher (morse code with some fractionation)
+- Monome-dinome (with a light version of fractionation)
 - Morbit cipher (morse code with another fractionation)
+- Nihilist substitution cipher (a variant on Polybius)
 - Polybius cipher (using a square)
-- Nihilist substitution cipher (a variant on Polybius)
-- Collon cipher (a variant on Polybius)
 - Straddling checkerboard (with a light version of fractionation)
-- Monome-dinome (with a light version of fractionation)

 ###### Polygraphic substitution (substitutes more than one character at a time)
+- Condi cipher (substitution working on consecutive digrams)
+- Digrafid cipher (digrams with fractionation)
+- Foursquare cipher (replaces digrams)
 - Playfair (replaces digrams)
-- Foursquare cipher (replaces digrams)
-- Condi cipher (substitution working on consecutive digrams)
 - Portax cipher (polygraphic, polyalphabetical)
-- Digraphfid cipher (digrams with fractionation)
+- Trisquare cipher (replaces digrams with trigrams)

 ###### Polyalphabetic substitution ciphers
+- Autokey cipher
+- Beaufort cipher
-- Vigenere cipher
+- Chaocipher (a cipher with dynamically changing alphabets)
 - Gronsfield cipher
-- Beaufort cipher
-- Autokey cipher
+- Jefferson wheel cipher
 - Keyed vigenere cipher
 - Quagmire I, II, III and IV
 - Phillips cipher (uses 8 Polybius squares)
+- Pollux cipher (morse code encoded as digits/letters)
 - Porta cipher (reciprocal cipher using 13 alphabets)
-- Pollux cipher (morse code encoded as digits/letters)
-- Jefferson wheel cipher
-- Chaocipher (a cipher with dynamically changing alphabets)
+- Vigenere cipher
 - Zygazyfa (a cipher with dynamically changing alphabets)

 ###### Transposition ciphers
-- Skytale (rows become columns, very easy)
+- Cadenus cipher
 - Columnar transposition cipher
 - Double transposition cipher
+- Nihilist transposition (transposition of columns followed by rows)
+- Skytale (rows become columns, very easy)
 - Swagman cipher
-- Cadenus cipher
-- Nihilist transposition (transposition of columns followed by rows)

 ###### More complex ciphers (combinations of techniques above)
+- ADFG(V)X cipher (Polybius cipher combined with columnar transposition)
+- Bifid cipher    (Substitution cipher combined with fractionation)
 - Nicodemus cipher (Vigenere combined with columnar transposition)
-- Bifid cipher    (Substitution cipher combined with fractionation)
+- One time pad    (the only truly unbreakable cipher)
 - Trifid cipher   (Substitution cipher combined with fractionation)
-- ADFG(V)X cipher (Polybius cipher combined with columnar transposition)
-- One time pad    (the only truly unbreakable cipher)